 Most people don’t know that water damage, fire damage, mold and biohazard remediation is an industry.
 What connects these various services?
 Two things connect them; the first being specialized drying and cleaning knowledge.
 Disasters don’t clean themselves, nor can a run-of-the-mill janitor or maintenance technician solve these problems efficiently.
 The second connection is that most, sometimes all, of these property damage situations are covered by insurance.

 Franchises have discovered the restoration industry over the last couple decades and now there are a number of franchised restoration brands to choose from.
-Service Team of Professionals prides itself on being a tight-knit, high-support franchise known for building scores of large companies over the last few decades.
+STOP Restoration prides itself on being a tight-knit, high-support franchise known for building scores of large companies over the last few decades.

 If you’re looking for a new career or looking to move into the ownership position in a restoration business (where you’ve spent some time as an employee), restoration offers a few uniquely awesome characteristics.